 Fast More.
 Take your meds!

 Overwhelmed?
 Is it any wonder that people tune out reasonable health recommendations and just get on with their lives?
 It’s natural to feel this way considering everything else you have to do just to get through the day.
 And as a result, it’s easier to put off for tomorrow what doesn't seem urgent today.
 But if you have a chronic medical condition such as diabetes or an injury that requires good physical and mental fitness to heal, tomorrow is today.
-Applying sensorimotor psychotherapy to complement medical and physical therapy helps reduce pain and support healing.
+Applying Sensorimotor Psychotherapy to complement medical, physical, and nutritional therapy helps reduce pain and support healing.

 And if your ailments aren't readily apparent, as with hypothyroidism, sensory processing disorder; food, chemical, environmental sensitivities; dysautonomia, CFS, fibromyalgia, chronic pain, and mild traumatic brain injury, you not only have to figure out how to mend but also contend with the critics who tell you your problems are "all in your head."
 Adding insult to injury, when your medical care is covered through workers' compensation, its bureaucratic hoops and adversarial stance can impact how well you heal.
 Don't go it alone.